openmoto/universal-dashboard-documentation/api/1.6.0/Send-UDToast.md

 ## PARAMETERS

 ### -Duration
-The number of seconds to show the toast.
+The number of milliseconds to show the toast.

 ```yaml
 Type: Int32